josh-barback/Beiwe/beiwetools/README.md

 Functions for handling basic data visualization tasks, such as plotting timestamps and generating axis labels for longitudinal data.

 #### `proc_template`
+This is is a wrapper for functions used to process Beiwe data.

 #### `process`
 The tools in this module assume the Beiwe [file naming conventions](#files) and [directory structure](#directory) that are described in this document.

 #### `time` & `time_constants`
 The `time` module provides functions for working with the various [time formats](#time) found in Beiwe data.
-Commonly used timezones and date-time formats are found in `time_constants`.
+Commonly used timezones and date-time formats are provided in `time_constants`.

 #### `trackers`
 Classes for online calculation of summary statistics during data processing tasks.